The Chardin Society

 Loyola University Student Anthropology Club

-The Chardin Society holds regular meetings on the first and third Tuesdays of the month at 7 p.m.
+The Chardin Society typically holds meetings on the first and third Tuesdays of the month at 7 p.m.
 All meetings are held in the Anthropology lounge, BVM 7th floor (enter via IES).
 All students are welcome to attend.
-A variety of other events are also scheduled for 2015-16.

 For event updates and to join Chardin: